S-X

-Sam Andrew Gumbley (born 4 August 1992), known professionally as S-X, is a British singer, songwriter and record producer.
-As a record producer, Gumbley has worked with high-profile artists such as Chance the Rapper, Childish Gambino, Future, Lil Wayne, Meek Mill, KSI and Nicki Minaj.
+Samuel Andrew Gumbley (born 4 August 1992), known professionally as S-X, is a British singer, songwriter, and record producer.
+As a record producer, Gumbley has worked with high-profile artists such as Chance the Rapper, Childish Gambino, Future, Lil Wayne, Meek Mill, and Nicki Minaj.
 He was Grammy-nominated for his work on Childish Gambino's album Because the Internet (2013).

 Gumbley gained mainstream popularity as a singer-songwriter when he featured on (and produced) KSI's 2019 single "Down Like That", alongside Rick Ross and Lil Baby.
-The song peaked at number 10 on the UK Singles Chart and it was certified silver by the British Phonographic Industry (BPI) for exceeding sales of 200,000 units in the UK.
+The song peaked at number 10 on the UK Singles Chart, and it was certified silver by the British Phonographic Industry (BPI) for exceeding sales of 200,000 units in the UK.
 Gumbley has since released the singles "Neither Would I", "Dangerous" and "Feels So Good".

 Early life

 Samuel Andrew Gumbley was born on 4 August 1992 in Wolverhampton, England.
-When he was in Year 7, Gumbley began playing the drums and producing music in FL Studio.
+When he was in Year 7, Gumbley began playing the saxophone and harmonica and producing music in FL Studio.
 He attended Smestow School in Wolverhampton, before studying music production at the City of Wolverhampton College, where he attended the same class as Liam Payne.

-Career
+Music career

+2010–2019: Early beginnings and True Colours

 Aged 15, Gumbley produced the instrumental "Woo Riddim", which two years later became a popular grime instrumental after being used by British MC D Double E for his 2010 song "Bad 2 Tha Bone".
 S-X was signed to Atlantic Records during his time working as a record producer.
+In 2013 he was featured in an All Trap Music megamix, showing his talent as a trap beatmaker.

 In early 2017, Gumbley began to use his own vocals over his beats, establishing himself as a singer-songwriter as well as just a producer.

 In 2018, Gumbley was the opening act for British singer-songwriter Lily Allen throughout the North American and European leg of her No Shame Tour.

 On 4 July 2019, Gumbley released "Always Wrong" as the first single from his mixtape True Colours.